About the course...

 Fellows will be bound by strict rules and regulations of conduct and social behaviour during the entire course.

-Selected candidates with single dose of Covid-19 vaccination require the second dose before arrival to the course.
+Selected candidates with both the dose of Covid-19 vaccination require the booster dose before arrival to the course.

 The course will be for four days of the week followed by two days of practical work, sometimes extending to three days.